 Before coming to BYU, Zach Wilson was a three-star quarterback who got his first high school start as a Junior.
 Coming from Utah, Wilson turned heads as the starter for Corner Canyon High School.
 Throughout his three years at Corner Canyon, Wilson racked up 5,842 passing yards and 45 touchdowns.
-Wilson added another 1,310 rushing yards on the ground, including 752 rushing yards in his Senior Year.
-During that impressive Senior campaign, Wilson took Corner Canyon to the State Semifinals before falling.
+Wilson added another 1,310 rushing yards on the ground, including 752 rushing yards in his senior year.

 Arriving on campus

 An early enrollee at BYU, Wilson got straight to work as soon as he got to Provo.
 Impressing coaches, Wilson rocketed up the depth chart throughout spring and summer practices as a freshman.
 It took a few weeks before it became a reality, but Wilson started his first game against Hawaii, becoming the youngest quarterback to start a game for BYU.